ily123/ggid/readme.md

 A detailed description of the method is available as part of the deployed application (THEORY tab).
 However, here is a brief overview:

-* We can annotate proteins by propagating labels through protein networks
+* We can annotate proteins by propagating/diffusing labels through protein networks

-* In this repo, I created a new type of kinase network, one based purely on GO term annotations
+* I created a new type of network for the human kinases, one based purely on GO term annotations

-* To propagate labels through this network, I also created a web-app interface using the [Dash](https://dash.plotly.com/) framework combined with the [Cytoscape](https://github.com/plotly/dash-cytoscape) library.
+* To diffuse labels through this network, I also created a web-app interface using the [Dash](https://dash.plotly.com/) framework combined with the [Cytoscape](https://github.com/plotly/dash-cytoscape) library

+* In this repo are both the code to create the network, and code for the Dash web app

+## Installation

+Assuming you have python3.6+ installed:

+1. Create a virtual env
+2. Inside the env, install dependencies with

+    ```pip install -r requirements.txt```

+## Usage
+1. The network (```netowrk/kinase_matrix.pkl```) needed to run the front-end is pre-computed,
+so to run the front-end locally, do

+    ```$ python application.py```

+    in the terminal, and go to ```localhost:8050``` in your browser.
+2. To regenerate/modify the network, run the ```create_go_similarity_kinase_network.ipynb```
+notebook and follow it cell by cell.
+    - Note: the Gene Ontology files (annotations and the term ontology) that the network is constructed from are included under ```data/```.
+You can manually download the latest versions of these files from the [Gene Ontology website](http://geneontology.org/docs/downloads/).
+The code expects ```gaf-2``` format for the annotation corpus, and ```obo``` for the term ontology.
+3. There are a couple of other notebooks included, one has some exploratory analysis (```_explore_human_annotations.ipynb```) and the other one scrapes human kinase names from uniprot (```_get_human_kinases_from_uniprot.ipynb```).
+The kinase list is already included under ```data/```, but you can re-run the notebook if you want to update the list.

+## Deployment

+The front-ent is a Flask app, so it can be deployed seemlessly with most cloud providers.
+I deployed it with Heroku, and it was rather painless.
+Note that if you plan to plug in a proteome-scale network into the tool, you'll have to account for additional space requirements and diffusion times.
+The tool, as is, is designed assuming the network is small, and diffusion is near instant.

 ## License

+I don't know how to license this repo.

+Parts of this work have been published & publicly presented before, so I imagine they are part of public domain now.
+So feel free to fork.

+That being said, I am not an IP lawyer, so on the tiny off-chance you plan to use this code commercially, message me on github/linkedin/etc and I can put you in touch with people who know the answer.